samapriya/Planet-GEE-Pipeline-CLI/README.md

 ```

 Installation is an optional step; the application can be also run
-directly by executing geeadd.py script.
+directly by executing ppipe.py script.
 The advantage of having it
-installed is being able to execute geeadd as any command line tool.
+installed is being able to execute ppipe as any command line tool.
 I
 recommend installation within virtual environment.
 To install run
 ```
 python setup.py develop or python setup.py install